Waist inequality for 3-manifolds with positive scalar curvature: Minimal surfaces and decomposition of 3-manifolds

 Part $(b)$ also follows from \eqref{diameter1}, as in \cite[Proposition 2.2]{LiZh18}.
-Indeed, we can pick two points $p$ and $q$ at a distance $diam(\Sigma)$ and consider a geodesic ball $B_r(p)$, where $r$ is chosen so that each connected component of $\Sigma \setminus \partial B_r(p)$ is stable.
+Indeed, we can pick two points $p$ and $q$ at a distance $\diam(\Sigma)$ and consider a geodesic ball $B_r(p)$ with $r = \frac{\diam(\Sigma)}{2}$.
+Since $\Sigma$ has index $1$ either the connected component of $\Sigma \setminus \partial B_r(p)$ that contains $p$ or the connected component that contains $q$ must be stable.
 Then the result follows from the estimate for the filling radius. \end{proof}